-23. Preservation of Evidence
+25. Preservation of Evidence

 The preservation of evidence in incidents of sexual assault is critical to potential criminal prosecution and to obtaining restraining orders and particularly time sensitive.
-King's Collegewill inform the Complainant of the importance of preserving evidence by taking the following actions:
+King's College (Recipient) will inform the Complainant of the importance of preserving evidence by taking the following actions: